 TYPES OF PAPERS

-The Boletim do Instituto de Pesca publish Scientific Articles, Scientific Notes. and Review Articles (from september 2020).
+The Boletim do Instituto de Pesca publish Scientific Articles, Short Communications, and Review Articles (from september 2020).

 The authors should identify the type of manuscript when submitting it for publication (Cover Letter).